 Figure 1: RJC Vanadium Project - Location, regional geology and tenure

 The acquisition of the RJC Vanadium Project is consistent with the Company’s strategy of exploring for battery-related metals that are needed for the future storage of renewable energies on small and large scales.

 Vanadium redox flow batteries (VRFB), which can be charged and discharged at the same time, are increasingly being recognised as potentially important contributors to the storage of renewable energy.
-In addition lithium-vanadium-phosphate batteries are seen as one of the more promising solutions for increasing the range of electric vehicles.

 There is good potential to increase the resources which are near surface and appear largely drill constrained.